mikolajkania/mikolajkania.github.io/README.md

-# Software engineering by Mikołaj Kania
+# Software engineering blog by Mikołaj Kania

+It could be found on the Internet [here](https://mikolajkania.com/)!

 # Site was creating with Hyde